Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    "name","string","Name of a target user."
    "ban_reason","string","For when `type`: `banned`, `wikibanned`.

-   The bad reason.
+   Ban reason.
 No longer than 100 characters.

    Default: empty string."
    "note","string","For when `type`: `banned`, `muted`, `wikibanned`.